michaelc285/mern-ecommerce-2019/README.md

 	- This project is a pratice for me to learn modern framework and webapp.

 - What have you learned in this project ?
-	-	OAuth 2.0, JWT token, RESTful API, NoSQL database (MongoDB), MVC Pattern, ReactJS, Redux, ExpressJS, NodeJS, TypeScript, Bootstrap, Material-UI etc...
+	-	OAuth 2.0, JWT token, RESTful API, NoSQL database (MongoDB Atlas), MVC Pattern, ReactJS, React Hooks, Redux, ExpressJS, NodeJS, TypeScript, Tailwindcss ,Bootstrap, Material-UI etc...